Daiki Hashimoto: 2022

 At the 2022 All-Japan all-around championships in late April, Hashimoto successfully defended his title, leading in both qualification & final.
 He also won the NHK Trophy, despite multiple falls in pommel horse & horizontal bar.
 In June, Hashimoto participated in All-Japan event championships, competing in floor, pommel horse, parallel bars & horizontal bar.
 He had previously qualified in rings but withdraw later.
 In floor, he won the bronze, while in pommel horse & horizontal bar finals, he made several falls & only achieved 7th & 6th place respectively.
 In parallel bars, he made mistakes at the qualification & did not advance to the final.

 Later in late August, Hashimoto achieved the highest AA score of the year, getting 88.331 at the All-Japan Student Championships.
 He also won every gold & silver at every event.

 Hashimoto was selected to represent Japan at the World Championships in Liverpool after winning the NHK Trophy.
 Despite a fall at the pommel horse in qualification, he still made it to AA, FX & HB finals.
 In men's team final, Japanese men made a few serious mistakes & ended up with the silver, losing the title to China.
 However, Hashimoto managed to win the all-around championship, reversing the 2021 result.
 He was also the runner-up in floor & horizontal bar, with only 0.033 & 0.100, respectively, behind the eventual champions.

+Hashimoto and his teammates from Juntendo University failed to defend the title at the All-Japan Team Championships, where he made serious falls in his pommel horse and parallel bars routines, as well as underperformed in floor, vault and horizontal bar.
+His all-around score was only 81.364, the lowest since 2019.